 - red and hot

 You may also:

 Do not wear any compression garments if you have a skin infection and it is painful.
-Contact your lymphoedema specialist for advice.
+Contact your lymphoedema specialist for advice, you may need pain relief from your doctor.
 Rest the swollen area in a comfortable position.
 For example, you could support the whole limb with a pillow.
 You should not exercise until the infection has gone.

 You should wear your compression garment again as soon as you start feeling better, and it is comfortable.
 You should still wear it, even if you are still taking antibiotics.

-In the UK, there is guidance for healthcare professionals on using antibiotics to treat cellulitis when you have lymphoedema.
-The guidance is written by a group of lymphoedema specialists.
+In the UK, there is guidance that your GP must follow on using antibiotics to treat cellulitis when you have lymphoedema.
 It is important your GP follows this guidance when prescribing antibiotics for lymphoedema.

 The guidance is called the consensus document on the management of cellulitis in lymphoedema.
 It is available from the British Lymphology Society.

 Some people with cellulitis need to go to hospital to have antibiotics into a vein (intravenous treatment).
 This normally happens when cellulitis is more severe or becomes worse after taking antibiotics at home.

 Lymphorroea is when lymph fluid leaks from the skin in the affected area.
 It is not common but can happen when:

 - an area is very swollen